 The Bank's material related party transactions are set out in Note 48 to the 2023 Financial Statements.
-These transactions include those that the Bank has entered into with The Hongkong and Shanghai Banking Corporation Limited ("its immediate holding company") and its subsidiaries as well as its fellow subsidiaries in the ordinary course of its interbank activities, including the acceptance and placement of interbank deposits, corresponding banking transactions, off-balance sheet transactions, and the provision of other banking and financial services.
+These transactions include those that the Bank has entered into with The Hongkong and Shanghai Banking Corporation Limited ("its immediate holding company") and its subsidiaries as well as its fellow subsidiaries in the ordinary course of its

 The Bank uses the information technology services of, and shares an automated teller machine network with its immediate holding company.
 The Bank also shares the cost of information technology projects and uses certain processing services of fellow subsidiaries.
-In 2023, the Bank's share of the costs included HK\$2.168 million for system development, HK\$940 million for data processing, and HK\$1,450 million for administrative services.
+In 2023, the Bank's share of the costs included HK\$2,168 million for system development, HK\$940 million for data processing, and HK\$1,450 million for administrative services.